dBish6/SDAT_QAP2/README.md

 This is my second QAP (Quantitative Assessment Point) project in my Software Design, Architecture, Testing clas from Semester 4 2022.
 Solfware Development, Keyin Collage

-This project was made to practice creating a Java REST API with Spring Boot.
+This project was made to practice creating a Java REST API with Spring Boot while also running in a Docker Container.
 This is my first API in Java:)

 ## Available Endpoints:
 - GET: `http://localhost:8080/api/tournaments` = All tournaments.